fuyongxing/lsada/README.md

 **Training:** <br />
-Step 1: Given the gold standard annotations of cells/nuclei in each traing image, generate the correpsonding proximity map for each image by following the description in [1][2] and store the images and proximity maps in proper folders.
+Step 1: Given the gold standard annotations of cells/nuclei in each traing image, generate the correpsonding proximity map for each image by following the description in [1][2] and store the images and proximity maps in the "datasets" folder.

-Step 2: Train the source model (specify a proper path for the dataset): ./train_source.sh
+Step 2: Train the source model (specify the path for the dataset): ./train_source.sh

 Step 3: Train the low-resource adversrial domain adaptation model (specify proper paths for the source model and datasets): ./train.sh